deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

   - What's the typical length of a project?
   - How are vacation days handled?
   - Are there any emergency processes in place? / Disaster Recovery
+- How is project management handled?
+  - **Project Management and Task Management Tools**
 - Are there technical debts in the current architecture/code base?
 - How do you tackle technical debt?
 - What's your company culture like?